blamassa/pythonstudies/README.md

 # pythonstudies
-Repository with my studies and notes of the main libraries, such as Matplotlib and Pandas
+Repository with my studies and notes of the main libraries, such as Matplotlib and Pandas.